Grading Rules and Hints

 • Uniform: the uniform is an important part of training together as a club.
 It’s important while training in classes as well as during grading sessions.
 Anybody attending a grading without a proper uniform and wearing their appropriate belt will be penalised.

-• Minimum attendance: in order to qualify for each grading you must have attended for a minimum amount of hours which increases with seniority and resets at each grading.
+• Minimum and recent attendance: in order to qualify for each grading you must have attended for a minimum amount of hours for each rank.
+This number increases with seniority, e.g. higher ranks must train more hours before they are allowed to grade for the next one, and resets after each grading.
 The minimum attendance requested for each grading should ideally be exceeded rather than barely reached.
 Moreover it’s essential that the attendance is recent compared to the grading date.
 E.g. you cannot expect to grade after a long absence even if you had trained enough hours to qualify for that grading before your absence.

 • Physical flexibility: No score is given to physical flexibility because it would just help those people that are naturally flexible.
 At the same time flexibility is an integral part of the kickboxer skills so it should be trained very seriously by everybody.
 Considering that our sport rules don’t allow kicks below the belt then every kickboxer should be capable of performing any kick well above his/her belt level.
 A person shorter than average must remember that he/she will often face opponents that are taller then he/she is so his/her kicks will have to be developed and trained to kick effectively a taller opponent.